Keto Cinnamon Coffee Cake

 Read on to learn how to make this excellent keto cake!

-Plus, if you’re like me, coffee cake rhymes with cinnamon, sweet, buttery crumbs because streusel on top of coffee cake is the best part!
+Coffee cake rhymes with cinnamon, and sweet, buttery crumbs because streusel on top of coffee cake is the best part!

 A coffee cake is a simple buttery sponge cake typically made of two layers of buttery crumbs, one in the center of the cake and on top of the cake.

 A keto coffee cake recipe is about making a keto cake that resembles a coffee cake without carbs!

 You can whip up this keto coffee cake with ease, using only simple low-carb ingredients.

 Bonus, this gluten-free coffee cake can also be made dairy-free with very few adjustments.
 Keep reading my tips to make this recipe paleo-friendly too.

 - Almond flour – fine blanched almond flour provides the best texture.
 You can also use ground almonds or almond meal, but these options tend to leave a gritty texture to the batter.
 Learn more about how to choose keto flours!

 - Coconut flour – while you could make a keto coffee cake with almond flour only, I don’t recommend it.
 Let me explain why.
 The tiniest amount of coconut flour gives the cake sponge a moist texture.
 In fact, if you want to swap coconut flour with more almond flour in this healthy coffee cake recipe, you will have to use 4 times more!
 This means you will use 1 additional cup of almond flour to reach the same texture (compared to 1/4 cup of coconut flour).
 The result will be a very dense, gritty, and heavy keto cake.